wodby/docs/servers/connect/linode.md

 # Connecting Linode

+**Debian 8 provided by Linode is not compatible (because of custom kernel), please use Ubuntu instead**

 Currently, we don't have a native integration with Linode.
 But you still can connect your server by following these steps:

 1. Login to <a href="https://manager.linode.com/" target="_blank">Linode manager</a>